jacob-mennell/azureApMorgan/README.md

-## Azure AP Morgan Data Platform Project
+Azure AP Morgan Data Platform Project

-### Overview
+Overview

-This project focuses on building an end-to-end data platform solution using Azure services, aimed at processing CSV files received from an internal application and ensuring their quality and accuracy before being integrated into the data ecosystem.
+The Azure AP Morgan Data Platform Project is a comprehensive data processing solution designed to manage CSV files originating from an internal application.
+This project includes validation checks and an organized sorting mechanism to efficiently handle incoming data.

-### Process
+Process

-1. CSV files are sent by an internal application to Azure Data Lake Storage.
+	1. Data Ingestion: CSV files are transmitted by an internal application and are stored within Azure Data Lake Storage.
-2. Validation checks are performed on the files:
-   - Duplicate rows are identified, and if found, files are moved to a rejection folder.
-   - Date formats are verified according to the required format for Azure SQL database.
-Incorrect formats lead to rejection.
+	2. Valadation and Sorting: The project employs a Databricks Python notebook to perform filename-based filtering and validation of date formats within the selected files.
+The validation process ensures data integrity and accuracy.
+	3. Folder Management: Depending on the validation outcome, the files are systematically sorted into distinct folders:
-3. Successfully validated files are moved to a staging folder.
+	•	Files that pass validation are moved to the staging folder for further processing.
-4. These files are then transformed into a Delta Table using Azure Databricks.
+	•	Files that fail validation are redirected to the rejection folder for manual review and resolution.

+Tools and Technologies

+The project capitalizes on the capabilities of various Azure services and tools:

+	•	Azure Data Factory (ADF)
+	•	Databricks
+	•	Azure Data Lake Storage Gen2 (ADLS)
+	•	Azure SQL
+	•	Azure Key Vault

 ![Project Architecture](https://user-images.githubusercontent.com/67950889/185568589-fe3e1532-6b66-4ca5-aeaf-7f1cea5c520c.png)

-### Tools and Technologies

-This project leverages several Azure services and tools:
-- Azure Data Factory (ADF)
-- Databricks
-- Azure Data Lake Storage Gen2 (ADLS)
-- Azure SQL Server
-- Azure Key Vault

-### Databricks Notebook

-The Databricks notebook utilizes PySpark to:
-- Validate column names and data formats against an Azure SQL database.
-- Move validated files to Azure Data Lake Storage Gen2 (passing files to the landing folder and failed files to the rejected folder).
-- Create a Databricks mount for linking Azure Data Lake cloud storage to the Databricks workspace.
+Implementation

+The provided Python script carries out essential tasks:

+	•	Filters files based on predefined filename criteria.
+	•	Executes date format validation within the selected files.
+	•	Manages the transfer of files to relevant directories based on validation outcomes.

+It’s important to note that this code snippet does not directly interact with Delta tables.

-### Security and Credentials
+Security and Automation

-Azure Key Vault is employed to securely store sensitive credentials and storage SAS token.
-This ensures a safe and controlled connection between the Azure SQL database and the Databricks cluster.
+The secure storage of sensitive credentials is ensured through Azure Key Vault, establishing a trusted connection between the Azure SQL database and the Databricks cluster.
+Automation is achieved via an Azure Data Factory trigger, which automates the pipeline execution upon the addition of new .csv files to the storage container.

-### Automation

-An Azure Data Factory trigger is set up to initiate the pipeline whenever a new .csv file is added to the storage container.

-#### Trigger Parameters

-- ADF Trigger: Activates the pipeline upon addition of a new .csv file to the storage container.
-- Trigger Run Parameters: `FileName = @triggerBody().fileName`
-- Azure Databricks Parameters: `FileName @pipeline().parameters.fileName`

-By adopting the above approach, the Databricks cluster dynamically reads the FileName from the storage container through the ADF pipeline, ensuring smooth execution.

-This project strives to provide a robust and scalable solution for handling data ingestion, validation, and integration within an enterprise-level data platform.
+Databricks Notebook Reference

+For additional insight and reference, the incoming_data_check Databricks notebook should be consulted.
+This notebook includes data validation and sorting actions.

+Conclusion

+The Azure AP Morgan Data Platform Project showcases a robust solution for handling incoming CSV files with a focus on validation and efficient data sorting.